-All other evaluation except negative ignore regions with void labels in the GT but otherwise consider void in algorithm results as bad pixels.
+All other evaluations except negative ignore regions with void labels in the GT but otherwise consider void in algorithm results as bad pixels.

 I want to download/submit, but get the error message "Due to data protection legislation, we need to manually approve each account before granting access to download the data."

 The error message does say it all: We have to manually approve each of our users individually before they can access the privacy-relevant data from our dataset.
 This process is done periodically but may take up to a week.
 Please use your academic email address to speed up the process and register well ahead of paper/challenge deadlines.
 Correctly fill out the fields at your profile page (including "Latest publication") to speed things up.
 Sorry for the delays but this is a necessity to fulfill our data protection obligations.
 Do not register using anonymous accounts from public webmail providers (e.g. qq.com, outlook.com, gmail.com, 163.com, ..).
 We cannot check if these are valid email accounts!

 Which parts of the dataset may I use during training?

 You can use all 4256 frames from wd_public_02 and the associated GT during training in any way you see fit.
 The use of the 776 benchmarking frames (starting with "wd" ) from wd_both_02 during training (e.g. by creating GT yourself or by unsupervised learning) is considered cheating.
 We remove cheating submissions from the leaderboard and may invoke temporary or permanent bans of cheating users or institutes.